dimitar-4/ms2-memory-game/README.md

  This kind of game is good to train concentration and memory.
 It is also very interesting when the player is someone who likes specific car brand or the idea of playing a memomry game with car brands logos.

- The game was tested also from famaly and friends.
-All share the UX testing above and there were opinions that it's catchy and enjoy a number af games at a time.
+ The game was tested also from family and friends.
+All of them share the UX testing above and there were opinions that the game is catchy.

 ### Code Testing